rboyer503/fs-interpreter/FSInterpreter/README.md

 Once "Tracking hand..." is displayed, a diagnostic display will reflect the output of the smoothed, merged CNN predictions for the current symbol; letters with a probability exceeding a minimum threshold will be rendered as capital letters with the font size scaled by the probability.
 So, for example, when you make the "B" symbol, the diagnostic display should show a large "B" character and possibly some other very small characters resulting from imperfect classification.

 No phrase interpretation will begin until the first sentinel symbol.
-To begin hold, the sentinel symbol (open hand facing forward with fingers spread).
+To begin, hold the sentinel symbol (open hand facing forward with fingers spread).
 Then fingerspell a short phrase, ending with the sentinel symbol.
 The lower part of the diagnostic display will report the output of the Word Model Manager and Phrase Model Manager (prefixed by "WMM:" and "PMM:" respectively).
 The Word Model Manager output is reported on-the-fly, finalizing the prediction once the sentinel symbol is received.
 The final sentinel also triggers the Phrase Model Manager processing; a small number of the best phrases returned by the Word Model Manager are reevaluated based on their perplexity.

 Convolutional Neural Network Models